ted-lang/ted/docs/src/language/events.md

 ```

 Timed events are not limited to hardware signals.
 The standard library will add event sources like timeouts, intervals, and channels so the same model applies to software and simulations.

+> TODO: Define the standard event source APIs (timeouts, intervals, channels) and their ordering rules.

 ## Multiple Events